Hitting the Beach in Chinese | Learn The Fundamentals

 Or if you’re elsewhere in China, don’t worry, China’s coastline is around 18,000 kilometers long!

-Luckily there’s plenty of beautiful beaches to choose from.
+Luckily, there are plenty of beautiful beaches to choose from.

 Before you do, make sure you’re up to scratch with all the essential Chinese beach vocabulary you need/

-That way you can get a tan and impress all your Chinese friends with native-sounding conversational skills.
+That way, you can get a tan and impress all your Chinese friends with native-sounding conversational skills.

-In this article you’ll find all that need-to-know beach vocabulary, from sunset, sand and sea, to shark, snorkel and seafood!
+In this article, you’ll find all that need-to-know beach vocabulary, from sunset, sand and sea, to shark, snorkel and seafood!

 Chinese Beach Vocabulary Where is the Beach?